LarsHenrikNelson/ClampSuite/docs/source/analysis_methods/mini_methods.rst

 The signal still needs to be filtered.
 Filtering has a large effect on deconvolution so be sure to filter your signal.
 See the :doc:`filtering tutorial </analysis_methods/filtering>` for more for more information on filtering a signal.
-Esssentially the more noise your signal has the worse the FFT deconvolution works.
-Here a well filtered version of the signal above:
+Esssentially the more noise your signal has the worse the FFT deconvolution works because FFT deconvolution is a noise method.
+Here is a well filtered version of the signal above:

 .. image:: _static/filtered_array.png
     :scale: 50